loghive/LogHive.SDK.CSharp/README.md

 # LogHive.SDK.CSharp
-This c# example libary is a SDK for the LogHive event and log service.
+This c# libary is a SDK for the LogHive event and log service.
 LogHive is a log and event service specifically designed for software applications such as apps, websites, or services.
+		  With LogHive, push notifications can be sent to the web browser or to a mobile device, or the log messages can be analyzed in a separate dashboard.

 Checkout the NuGet Package: [![NuGet](https://img.shields.io/nuget/v/LogHive.svg)](https://www.nuget.org/packages/LogHive)